 This article unpacks the current funding landscape, what investors expect at each stage, and actionable strategies for navigating Series A and B rounds in HealthTech.

-Understanding Series A & B: What’s at Stake?
+Understanding HealthTech Series A & B Funding

-Despite global economic headwinds, HealthTech remains a magnet for capital.
+Founders can strategically focus on AI integration to appeal to Series A/B backers.
 In the first half of 2025, top startups like Medi Builder ($343.2M total funding), Doctolib ($815M), and Ro ($38M) have shown that investors are backing platforms with real-world impact and scalable models.
 Series A and B rounds are increasingly competitive, with investors prioritizing:

 - Clinical validation and regulatory progress